 What are Stem Cells?

 Stem Cells are special cells with the amazing power to transform into any tissue or organ in your body.
-It is due to these special powers that stem cells have the potential to treat over 80 life threatening diseases and disorders.
-Although, there are various types of stem cells that exist in the human body, stem cell therapy makes use of two main types of stem cell families, namely Hematopoietic Stem Cells (HSC) and Mesenchymal Stem Cells (MSC).
+It is due to these special powers that they have the potential to treat over 80 life threatening diseases and disorders.
+Although, there are various types of stem cells that exist in the human body, stem cell therapy makes use of two main types, namely Hematopoietic Stem Cells (HSC) and Mesenchymal Stem Cells (MSC).

 The great thing about stem cells is that they can be extracted from a number of sources, like embryo, umbilical cord, cord blood, placenta, bone marrow, teeth, etc. The most abundant source of stem cells is the placenta (chorion & decidua), amniotic sac and amniotic fluid.
-For other sources of stem cells, click here
+For other sources, click here

 At Reelabs, we have successfully treated over 5,000 patients from all walks of life.
 Many of them have given up on all hope of ever getting better.
 You can find out more on this by going through our patient testimonials.

 What are the benefits of Stem Cells?

-- Stem cells are non-toxic and devoid of side effects compared to its toxic drug counterparts.
+- They are non-toxic and devoid of side effects compared to its toxic drug counterparts.

-- The use of stem cells for therapeutic purposes can ensure lower treatment costs and promote longer lives.
+- Their use for therapeutic purposes can ensure lower treatment costs and promote longer lives.

 - Stem cell therapy addresses both better treatment giving longer life, and lower costs.

 How do they work?

-The potential of stem cells to treat a number of ailments is getting increasingly evident.
-Their potential lies in their extremely flexible nature, because of which they can effortlessly divide and renew themselves, and take the form of a desired tissue or cell.
+Their potential to treat a number of ailments is getting increasingly evident.
+This lies in their extremely flexible nature, because of which they can effortlessly divide and renew themselves, and take the form of a desired tissue or cell.
 Following are some of the unique properties of stem cells, that make them ideal for treating a number of disorders: